bayoen/bayoen.github.io/bayoen-star/index.md

 **bayoen-star** is add-on of Puyo Puyo Tetris.
 It counts game scores in 1:1 match.
 Try this in Free Play!
-It's easy to use and has useful functionals like 'First to #.'
+It's easy to use and has useful functionals like **'First to #.'**
-For details, check out above menus
+For details, check out above menus.

 bayoen-star uses memory hooking.
 But it never affact any game balance! bayoen-star do not modify memories inside of Puyo Puyo Tetris.